Three X Sisters

 The Three X Sisters were an American all-girl harmony singing trio initially known as The Hamilton Sisters and Fordyce.
 They were on stage singing together in New York City, on Broadway, as early as 1922 and formed their trio in 1924, which was composed of Pearl Santos (née Hamilton) and Violet Hamilton from Cumberland, Maryland, and Jessie Fordyce from Brooklyn, New York.
 They were known on NBC radio as "radio's foremost harmony trio".

 History and career

-Pearl and Violet's family had been in Cumberland for nearly a century, by the early 1910s.
-Their European heritage settling from Pennsylvania, Ohio, and New York.
-Part of their Creek people ancestry, in the Maryland area, was in the Allegheny Mountains area for a very long time.
-Pearl and Vi had individually sung in Cumberland, Maryland, theaters and won prizes for their song competition accomplishments.
-Pearl's early sheet music learned inspiration's came from the compositions of Chopin, and Stephen Foster.The Hamilton Sisters found their harmony singing blend in Cumberland.
-Jessie performed alongside Arthur Yule, her father.
-The Yule family immigrated from Scotland.
-Jessie grew up partly in Brooklyn, New York, and on vaudeville stages in the United States.
-She was on the Brooklyn vaudeville circuit and beyond; as a young child star, "Baby Helen", her stepping-stone success through songs and vocal imitations had impressed the masses.
-They were all fairly well known in their theater venues by 1914.
+The Hamilton family had been in Cumberland for nearly a century by the early 1910s, with their European heritage coming from Pennsylvania, Ohio, and New York.
+They also descended from the Native American population who lived in the Allegheny Mountains.
+The Hamilton sisters sang individually in Cumberland theaters, winning prizes for their music.
+Pearl's early sheet music was inspired by Frédéric Chopin and Stephen Foster.
+The sisters began singing harmony during their careers in Cumberland.

+Jessie's family, the Yules, immigrated from Scotland.
+She grew up in Brooklyn, New York, and performed alongside her father, Arthur Yule.
+She was in the Brooklyn vaudeville circuit with the stage name "Baby Helen" when she was a child.
+By 1914, both the Hamiltons and Jessie were fairly well known in their respective industries.